Typhus: Diagnosis

 The main method of diagnosing typhus of all types is laboratory testing.
 It is most commonly done with an indirect immunofluorescence antibody IFA test for all types of typhus.
 This tests a sample for the antibodies associated with typhus.
 It can also be done with either immunohistochemistry (IHC) or polymerase chain reaction (PCR) tests excluding scrub typhus.
 Scrub typhus is not tested with IHC or PCR but is instead tested with the IFA test as well as indirect immunuoperoxidase (IIP) assays.

 Prevention

 As of 2025, no vaccine is commercially available.
 A vaccine has been in development for scrub typhus known as the scrub typhus vaccine.

 Scrub typhus

 Scrub typhus is caused by mites, so avoiding the outdoors when scrub is common in the area is advised.
 Making sure clothing is treated with permethrin to prevent mite bites, and use of insect repellent is recommended to keep mites away.
-It is also advised to dress children and babies in clothing that covers their limbs, and for babies to put a mosquito cover over their stroller which also protects them from mites.
+It is also advised to dress children and babies in clothing that covers their limbs, and to put a mosquito cover over babies in a stroller.